Louisa Nolan

-Louisa Nolan (1898–?) was an Irish woman recognized with the Military Medal by King George V for her bravery and humanitarian aid during the Easter Rising in Dublin, Ireland in 1916.
+Louisa Nolan MM (1898–?) was an Irish woman recognized with the Military Medal by King George V for her bravery and humanitarian aid during the Easter Rising in Dublin, Ireland in 1916.

 Early life

 Nolan was the daughter of ex-Head Constable Nolan of the Royal Irish Constabulary.
-She had two sisters, who became nurses, and three brothers, one of whom died in World War I. The family resided at Ringsend, Dublin.
+She had two sisters, who became nurses, and three brothers, one of whom died in World War I. The family resided in Ringsend, Dublin.
 As a teenager, Nolan appeared as a chorus girl at the Gaiety Theatre, Dublin.